improving equity in super

 Changes to income tax brackets and legislated increases in the amount of Superannuation Guarantee (SG) paid on wages mean the LISTO no longer corrects the tax penalty experienced by low-income workers.

-As a result, more than 1.2 million people (including more than 700,000 women) earning between $37,001 to $45,000 per year do not receive the LISTO payment.1
+As a result, more than 1.2 million people (including more than 700,000 women) earning between $37,001 to $45,000 per year miss out on the LISTO payment.1

 We recommend: